 A common misconception is that Life Plan Communities offer all levels of living and care.
 As you research your retirement living options, it’s important to look for a community that fosters a vibrant lifestyle and offers peace of mind with a plan for future care.
-In this blog, we’ll define what a Life Plan Community is, briefly cover the types of contracts available at these communities and highlight how a Type A Life Care Community like Wisteria at Warner Center will offer everything from residential living to assisted living, skilled nursing and memory care, if ever needed.
+In this blog, we’ll define what a Life Plan Community is, briefly cover the types of contracts available at these communities and highlight how a Type A Life Care Community like Wisteria at Warner Center will offer access to residential living, assisted living, skilled nursing, and memory care, if ever needed

 What is a Life Plan Community?